 Free Books for Bookworm Kids

 Dolly Parton’s Imagination Library is really great!
-It is a book gifting program that mails free books to children from birth to age five in participating communities within the United States, United Kingdom, Canada, Australia and Republic of Ireland.
+It is a book gifting program that mails free books to children from birth to age five in participating communities within the United States, United Kingdom, Canada, Australia, and the Republic of Ireland.

 Kindle for Kids is a basic Kindle with lighted screen for reading in bed or outside.
 Just for books, it comes with a 1-year subscription to that incredible library of Kindle Freetime Unlimited.
 My son loves his Kindle Freetime!

 A sturdy book bag for those great Library hauls!!

 Don’t forget a Book Log to track all the adventures!!

 Personalized for your Bookworm Kids

 And of course, a personalized book to start the adventure!!
 My son asks to read The Little Boy who Lost His Name at least once a week, thanks to his Aunt and Uncle’s generosity!

 It is a very imaginative quest, a child who wakes up, and the sign on the bedroom door is blank. not remembering what should be on it, they have to hunt for letters.
 Once they have a collection, they return home, to find their name on the door.